Olympus E-M1 II vs Panasonic FZ100

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the FZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the FZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ100 was succeeded by the Panasonic FZ150.
+Both the E-M1 II and the FZ100 have been discontinued, but can regularly be found used on eBay.
+The FZ100 was replaced by the Panasonic FZ150, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M1 II and the Panasonic FZ100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.